 Food

-First, comes food.
+First comes food.
 Feeding birds should "ideally be done to supplement any natural food sources, especially during periods of cold and before migration," says Birda.
-For example, plating natural vegetation in your garden - fruit, plant and seed will create a miniature ecosystem and helps birds out.
+For example, plating natural vegetation in your garden - fruit, plant and seed will create a miniature ecosystem and help birds out.
 Plus, they're more likely to nest nearby food sources.

 Not only that but "keeping your soil rich in nutrients and full of loam will encourage a host of worms and soil-dwelling creatures," meaning your birds will have even more food to gather.
 Additionally, leaving leaves raked under trees will keep the "soil warm and moist" which encourages a variety of leaf litter insects for birds to feed on.